ON THE MOVE WITH PICTOU RECREATION AND PARKS

 FREE Skating at the Hector Arena

-FREE Skate at the Hector Arena on Sundays 11:30-12:30 pm.
+Watch for details on FREE Skates at the Hector Arena beginning in the fall; Sundays 9:30-10:45 am.
 The "I Love To Skate" program in made possible through funding from Canadian Tire and the Province of NS Thrive Strategy.
+For info call 485-5122.

 Note: Skating schedules are subject to change without notice due to special events or tournaments.
 Please call ahead to confirm 485-5122.